eevelweezel/notBlueEnough/README.md

 # notBlueEnough
 Because there are times blue isn't blue enough.
-In 2k+ files.
+Sometimes in 2k+ files.

-Batch-processes all images in a directory, replacing all pixels of the of the offending color.
+This thing batch-updates all images in a directory, replacing all pixels of the of the offending color, adjusting the gradient as needed.
+Because marketing.
+The quality of the output will depend on the size of the gradient and the relative similarity of the colors you're replacing.

-Writes output to a subdirectory named "out."
+It should preserve transperancy, but doesn't do so well with .GIFs.
+For now.
+Output is saved to a subdirectory named "out."

 dir = input directory

 new = hex value (w/o the #) of the replacement color

-splat args = space-delimited list of hex values to replace (w/o the #s)
+rep = hex value of the color to be replaced (w/o the #s)

+fuzz = size of the gradient, e.g. "100"